-We are the Keepers of the Sacred Tradition of Pipemakers and we are a non-profit american Indian organization in Pipestone MN with members from many tribes from the US, Canada and Central America.
+We help run the Keepers of the Sacred Tradition of Pipemakers and they are a non-profit american Indian organization in Pipestone MN with members from many tribes from the US, Canada and Central America.
 Pipestone is known as the crossroads of the Indian world.
 Our Mission is to educate the public (tribal as well as non tribal) about our native culture and protect the pipestone quarries for all Tribal people.

 Help with Eco project